-If you want to learn for free, your local public library is the best place to start.
 Parenting books are GREAT sources of information, you need only invest your time.
-These links below will take you to the books on Amazon, but you can also search for them on your public libary’s online catalog.
+These links below will take you to the books on Amazon, but you can also search for them on your public library’s online catalog.
 Click here for the Austin Public Library Online Catalog.

 So, in no particular order, here are some of my favorite books on parenting: